cdg66/BUS_figures/README.md

 ![Protocol stack](https://github.com/cdg66/SHER-BUS_figures/blob/main/Figures/example_message.svg)

-In those example we can see two different protocol that can share the same bus first we can see a COntroller try to read byte off a i2c slave.
+In those example we can see two different protocol that can share the same bus.
+Firstm, we can see a controller try to read bytes off a i2c slave.
 In the second we can see a CAN packet.
-On can its interesting than CAN message are sent using only the P layer.
+Its interesting than CAN message are sent using only the P layer.
 This show the SHER-Bus flexibility at handleling different aplication.
-SHER-Bus can use legacy adressing method instead of its BPI.
+SHER-Bus can use legacy adressing method instead of it's BPI.
+This also show the power of having a mask on the whole packet instead of a specific region.
+The adressing can change place or length in the packet but as long as the sender and reciver agree to it.
+The other on the bus simply ignore the message.